 Rotating message pens for participants of the course Time-Management for Sales Reps.

-Whatever your ideas are, you need to plan them out and smoothly build in a learning process outline before the actual development of the training begins.
+Whatever your ideas are, you need a development plan to lay them out and smoothly build in a learning process outline before the actual creation of the training begins.
 This naturally leads us to the next point.

 Structure